 A guest post by Laura Elise

-- Laura Elise has been living in Lima for nearly two years.
-When she’s not on the road as an independent traveler, she works with SA Luxury Expeditions, a specialist in South America tours (a good option for customized trips to Lake Titicaca).
+Laura Elise has been living in Lima for more than two years.
+When she’s not on the road as an independent traveler, she works with SA Luxury Expeditions, a South American travel company that can customize Peru tours to include traditional meals in Chorrillos.